kviljoen/uct-srst2/README.md

     srst2 options:
       --mlst_delimiter		Default="-" you may have to change to e.g. "_" depending on the format of your mlst reference file --mlst_db			Fasta file of MLST alleles (can be downloaded with getmlst.py from srst2 e.g. getmlst.py --species "Escherichia coli"
-      --gene_db			Antimicrobial resistence (or other e.g virulence, plasmid) gene DB (Fasta) (can be downloaded from https://github.com/katholt/srst2/tree/master/data or created)
+      --gene_db			Antimicrobial resistence (or other e.g virulence) gene DB (Fasta) (can be downloaded from https://github.com/katholt/srst2/tree/master/data or created)

      Help: